-A special course must be taken to become a certified Sexual Assault Nurse Examiner.
-This ensures you’ll have the best skills to properly treat sexual assault victims.
+Nurses must take a unique course to become certified Sexual Assault Nurse Examiners.
+This ensures you’ll have the best skills to treat sexual assault victims properly.

 When you have completed the appropriate courses, the next step is to apply for certification.
-The International Association of Forensic Nurses is the organization through which you can apply for SANE certification.
-This certification is not usually required by states, but it’s good to have in order to give you top-quality training, knowledge, and professionalism.
+The International Association of Forensic Nurses is where you can apply for a SANE certificate.
+States do not usually require this certification, but it’s good to have to give you top-quality training, knowledge, and professionalism.

-The road to becoming a forensic nurse is long, but with the proper knowledge and determination, you can become a licensed, certified forensic nurse.
-As a forensic nurse, you can help victims of violent crime, testify in court, and fulfill a host of other important duties.
+The road to becoming a forensic nurse is long, but you can become a licensed, certified forensic nurse with the proper knowledge and determination.
+As a forensic nurse, you can help victims of violent crime, testify in court, and fulfill a host of other essential duties.